scyth3-c/curl-http-wrapper/README.md

 ## Project and Headers

-the structure is very flexible in case you want to use directly the one I put, as long as you add the .cpp code inside the **src/sources** folder and add it in the make like this
+the structure is very flexible in case you want to use directly the one I put, as long as you add the .cpp code inside the **src/sources** folder and add it in the **makefile** like this

 ```php
   $(DIR_OBJ)/myFile.o